nalxnet/LoRa-gpstrack/README.md

  - Dragino LoRa GPS Shield
  - power source for powering Arduino

-Put together the hardware as described in the vendor's manual.
+Put together the hardware as described in the vendor's manual: Just put the shield on top of your Arduino Uno.

 Create an application in The Things Network Console and add a new device.
 Use ABP as activation method.
 Disable Frame Counter Checks.